giantswarm/docs/src/content/getting-started/understand-connectivity/_index.md

 ---
-title: Understand connectivity options
+title: Control the application connectivity
 description: Understand how basic connectivity works in the platform and which options are available for exposing your app.
 weight: 60
-last_review_date: 2024-08-26
+last_review_date: 2024-09-01
 menu:
   principal:
     parent: getting-started